 Seville is one of Spain’s most colorful cities.
 Enjoy an included sightseeing tour with all the main highlights of this vibrant city.

 Seville – Cordoba – Madrid.
+(BREAKFAST)

 Drive north towards Carmona, an Old-World country town dominated by an ancient Alcazar (fortress), to Cordoba.
 This is Spain’s most Moorish city with its great mosque, which is rightly known as one of Islam’s greatest pieces of architecture outside the Arab world and a Catholic cathedral since 1236.
 Later, into the very heart of La Mancha, famed for its castles and windmills.
 This evening, why not join the optional Madrid by Night excursion with dinner?